sussmanbu/ma415-final-project/README.md

 If you commit this the website might not look the way we want it to.

 To preview files, always use the `blogdown::serve_site()` command and navigate to the page you are working on.
-Everytime you save, blogdown will rebuild the website and tell you if you had any errors.
+Every time you save, blogdown will rebuild the website and tell you if you had any errors.
+(Don't use the `knit` button in RStudio.
+If you do you'll have to make sure that `blogdown` re-knits that page.)
 To stop previewing the website you can run `blogdown::stop_server()`

+Make sure to frequently check that you don't have any problems with `blogdown::check_site()`.
+This may give you a hint about something to correct.

-Some general guidlines are:
+Some general guidelines are:

 1. Always commit `.Rmd` and `.Rmarkdown` files.
 Otherwise, your teammates won't be able to see the original R code.
 2. Always commit `.md` files.
-3. Usually commit `.html` files unless they share a name with a `.md`.
+3. Usually commit `.html` files unless they share a name with a `.md` file.
 4. Always commit changes in the `static` folder.

 __Never__ commit large data files.
 This can cause some challenges.